intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inceptionv3/README.md

 4. Navigate to the `benchmarks` directory in your local clone of the [intelai/models](https://github.com/IntelAI/models) repo from step 1.
-The `launch_benchmark.py` script in the `benchmarks` directory is used for starting a benchmarking run in a optimized TensorFlow docker container.
+The `launch_benchmark.py` script in the `benchmarks` directory is used for starting a model run in a optimized TensorFlow docker container.
 It has arguments to specify which model, framework, mode, precision, and docker image.

 Substitute in your own `--in-graph` pretrained model file path (from step 2).

-Inception V3 can be run for latency benchmarking, throughput benchmarking, or accuracy.
+Inception V3 can be run for latency, throughput, or accuracy.
 Use one of the following examples below, depending on your use case.

 * For latency with dummy data (using `--batch-size 1`):